Requests for new doctoral programs must provide information

 demand for a doctoral program in the discipline, such as potential

-student survey results and documentation that qualified students are
+student survey results or documentation that qualified students are

 not gaining admission to existing programs in Texas.

 (A) There must be a strong core of doctoral faculty,